ErAdilrasheed/JavaScript/README.md

 # JavaScript
-A Complete Javascript Series from beginner to Advance
+A series for beginner 🔰